 The Apprenticeship landscape has been changing for several years, with powers increasingly shifting from training providers to employers.

-The reforms give employers more control over designing, choosing and paying for apprenticeship training.
-In April 2017, the Government is introducing the Apprenticeship Levy.
-This will change the way Apprenticeships in England are funded, and it will help to support the Government’s target of 3 million Apprenticeship starts by 2020.
+In April 2017 the Government introduced the Apprenticeship Levy, with reforms giving employers more control over designing, choosing and paying for Apprenticeship training.
+These changes to the way Apprenticeships in England are funded are key to helping the Government achieve its target of three million Apprenticeship starts by 2020.

 Only employers operating in the UK with an annual payroll of £3 million or over will have to pay the levy, which is calculated as 0.5% of an employer’s payroll as reported to HMRC.

 Example 1: An employer with an annual wage bill of £4 million:

 Levy sum: 0.5% x £4,000,000 = £20,000

 Employer will pay a £5,000 annual Apprenticeship Levy.